Our Dress Code

 True to our value of honoring difference, our uniform policy gives as much choice as possible while providing a consistent “look” across the school.

-S2 will provide each family with a $60 stipend to spend on their items of choice at the S2 Student Styles Store.
-You will receive specific information on how to access your family’s stipend this month.
+To start the school year, each family is provided a uniform starter kit, valued at $60.
 If students want additional items, you can shop online anytime.
 Families needing additional support can contact the school.

 What if my Child Comes to School out of Uniform?